TobyLobster/multiply_test/README.md

 Adding the four partial results as shown.

 ### In and Out Parameters
-Routines can gather input values either from registers or from memory.
+Routines can take input values either from registers or from memory.
 It can also return results in registers and/or memory.

 #### 8 bit x 8 bit = 16 bit
-The routines presented here will use whichever parameter method is fastest for the routine.
-Often the most useful from the point of view of the calling code is to use registers for both input and output, so you may want to adjust this depending on your usage.
-Also, if the low byte of the result is in A it can be used as the starting point for a subsequent add or subtract.
+The 8 bit routines I have presented here will generally use whichever parameter method is fastest.

+However, the calling code can often set up parameters for the multiply most efficiently by using registers for both input and output.
+So you may want to adjust the in/out parameters of the routine depending on your usage.

+If on exiting the routine the low byte of the result is in A, then it can be used as the starting point for a subsequent add or subtract e.g. when combining to make a larger bit multiply.
+Sometimes carry is guaranteed clear after the multiply which also helps with optimising a subsequent addition.

 #### 16bit x 16 bit = 32 bit
-These routines mostly use memory locations for most or all of the in/out parameters, as there are too many values to hold in the registers.
+These routines mostly use memory locations for in/out parameters, as there are too many values to hold in the registers.

 ### Partial results only
-For speed, some routines only provide a partial answer. e.g. it may return only the high byte of the result (as an approximation, often used with fixed point calculations) or the low byte (for multiplying small numbers that don't overflow).
+For speed, some routines only provide a partial answer. e.g. it may return only the high byte of the result (as an approximation, often used with fixed point calculations) or the low byte (for multiplying small numbers that don't lead to results larger than one byte).

 For example, if a routine wants to multiply a 16 bit number by the sine of an angle this is a problem for an integer routine since the sine of an angle is a floating point number not an integer.
 By scaling up the fractional value to an integer e.g. `N=256*sin(angle)`, then the integer multiplication can happen and the result scaled down by 256.
-Note that negative numbers will need special treatment.
+Note also that negative numbers will need special treatment, see *Signed Multiply* below.

-### Self modifying code
-Some of the implementations use self modifying code for speed, so won't work without change from ROM code.
-If you can use self-modifying code, putting the code itself in zero page will make it run a little faster, if you have the space!

 ### Signed multiply
 I will assume here the standard two's compliment representation is used.
 There are two methods of dealing with signed numbers; one fairly obvious, the other less obvious but better.